 - Film company costs

 - Talent fees for actors.
 Even with old ads, you’ll need to check your talent fees are covered or renegotiate them.

 Radio is portable.
 You can reach people while they drive, work or walk the dog.
 Keep your message short and sweet so that your ‘on the go’ audience knows what the offer is and how to get in touch.
 Production costs may be relatively inexpensive.
 In fact most radio stations will create the ad for you.
 As with all advertising, strong creative will always give you better cut through and memorability so while it may be low cost, it still has to be good at getting your message across and building your brand preference.
-Consider ‘The Mad Butcher' who voices his own adverts but is now so recognisable that the brand is top of mind for meat.
 Your campaign proposal is likely to be a bundle of stations with some spots in prime time and others in lower listening times.
 Negotiate your campaign package for maximum frequency in prime time.

 Print Ads (newspapers and magazines)